ChrisW09/citi_bike_user_prediction/README.md

 ![long_trips](https://github.com/sriganeshlokesh/kdd_project_team_10/blob/master/img/Long%20Travelling.png)

 We have binned the trip duration into 3 bins - Normal Trips, Extended Trips and Long Trips.
-From the above we can observe that **Extended Trips** are taken frequently i.e 30 mins to 60 mins.
+From the above we can observe that **Extended Trips** are taken frequently i.e trips of 30 mins to 60 mins.

 **5. Which gender uses the service adequately?**